 As COVID-19 began to escalate in this area, we jumped into action evaluating just about every aspect of operations.
 Our team carefully reviewed all infection control protocols, enhancing policies and procedures if needed.
-We built-up supply inventory, especially personal protective equipment (PPE), finding alternative suppliers if necessary.
+We built-up supply inventory early, especially personal protective equipment (PPE), finding alternative suppliers if necessary.
 An alternative staffing plan was created to ensure shifts would be covered if employees became ill.
 All of the services and amenities provided to residents were reviewed to determine which could continue and how they might need to be altered.
 Everyone and everything that comes into the facility each day were considered and new policies and procedures were quickly put in place.

 As you could guess, the restrictions that have kept everyone safe, have also created a new challenge in regard to social engagement.
 We immediately went to work planning meaningful social experiences in addition to making sure residents continue to be connected with their families and Maplewood community during this time.

 We feel confident in our preparedness efforts and ability to handle the virus.
 While COVID is a new virus, our staff is well trained and prepared to treat infectious diseases.
 We are accustomed to dealing with influenza, which is also a respiratory illness and requires similar practices for preventing the spread to other residents and staff.

 The following are highlights of precautions, protocols and updates regarding how The Maplewood is responding to COVID-19:

 - Begin PPE conservation and supply building initiatives.
 Placed orders hoping to receive supplies of masks and other needed equipment.
 The first shipment was finally received on June 2.

 March 6, 2020